Frederick II, Holy Roman Emperor: Constitutions of Melfi and Court Patronage

-Henry's revolt
+Henry's Revolt

-While he may have temporarily made his peace with the pope, Frederick found the German princes another matter.
-Frederick's son Henry VII (who was born 1211 in Sicily, son of Frederick's first wife Constance of Aragon) had caused their discontent with an aggressive policy against their privileges.
-This forced Henry to a complete capitulation, and the Statutum in favorem principum ("Statute in favour of the princes"), issued at Worms, deprived the emperor of much of his sovereignty in Germany.
+While Frederick may have temporarily made his peace with the pope and cultivated his authority in southern Italy, the situation in Germany was becoming problematic.
+Frederick's son Henry VII (who was born 1211 in Sicily as the son of Frederick's first wife Constance of Aragon) had provoked the discontent of the German princes with an aggressive policy against their privileges, siding with the cities against the higher nobility and invoking the central authority of the German crown.
+But he had been quickly outmaneuvered by them, and was forced to agree the Statutum in favorem principum ("Statute in favour of the princes"), issued at Worms, which effectively deprived the German crown of much of its direct sovereignty in theory.
 Frederick summoned Henry to a meeting, which was held at Aquileia in 1232.
-Henry confirmed his submission, but Frederick was nevertheless compelled to confirm the Statutum at Cividale soon afterwards.
+Henry confirmed his submission to his father and the German princes reaffirmed their loyalty to the emperor, but Frederick nevertheless felt compelled to confirm the Statutum at Cividale soon afterwards.